 The southernmost city in the state, Brownsville offers the history, culture, traditions, language and people of two countries.
-Matamoros, Mexico, is just across the Rio Grande from Brownsville.
+Matamoros, Mexico, is just across the Rio Grande.
 The city was founded in 1846 after Gen. Zachary Taylor established Fort Brown to claim the Rio Grande as the official U.S./Mexico border.
-It was this border dispute that touched off the Mexican War of 1846–48.
+It was this border dispute that touched off the Mexican War of 1846-48.

-Brownsville's inviting atmosphere tempts visitors to enjoy tennis, fishing, nature viewing, swimming and going to the beach.
-Boca Chica Beach offers the natural beauty of a pristine, undeveloped 7.5-mile stretch of beach.
+Today, visitors enjoy tennis, fishing, nature viewing, swimming and going to the beach.
+Boca Chica Beach offers the natural beauty of a pristine, undeveloped stretch of coastline.

-Charro Days, the last week of February, is a spectacular fiesta.
+Charro Days Fiesta is the last week of February.
 Other festivals include the Air Fiesta in March and the Latin Jazz Festival in October.

 Plan your Texas trip then take your Passport with you.